LeoPBgit/project-boxcar-brand-guide/memory-bank/progress.md

   - Mobile-responsive design
   - SVG download and copy functionality
 - CSS-based placeholders for brand application examples
+- Improved spacing and visual hierarchy in the Logo System section

 ### Validated Components
 - HTML structure and semantic markup